-14.01 Beginning in the first pay period of July 2019, an employee who has successfully completed the program of instruction set out in ORC Section 4731.84(B)-(C) and has been certified as a Paramedic, or who thereafter has completed the program of EMT-P Certification and training established by the Ohio Board of Regents and has been re-certified as a Paramedic and is actually functioning as a Paramedic in the Division of Fire, shall receive a Professional Wage Supplement in the amount of seven percent (7%) of the EMT wage of such employee, in addition to the rates of pay set out in paragraphs 13.01, 13.02, 13.03 and 13.05 above.
-Beginning in the first pay period of January 2020, the Professional Wage Supplement shall be seven and one-half percent (7.5) of the EMT wage of such employee, in addition to the rates of pay set out in paragraphs 13.01, 13.02, 13.03 and 13.05 above.
+14.01 Beginning in the first pay period of July 2022, an employee who has successfully completed the program of instruction set out in ORC Section 4731.84(B)-(C) and has been certified as a Paramedic, or who thereafter has completed the program of EMT-P Certification and training established by the Ohio Board of Regents and has been re-certified as a Paramedic and is actually functioning as a Paramedic in the Division of Fire, shall receive a Professional Wage Supplement in the amount of seven and one-half percent (7.5%) of the EMT wage of such employee, in addition to the rates of pay set out in paragraphs 13.01, 13.02, 13.03 and 13.05 above.
 Such additional compensation shall commence with the first day of the pay period following that pay period in which such employee is certified (or re-certified) and actually works as a Paramedic; provided, however, that it shall be the responsibility of the employee to provide to the Employer the certification required in this paragraph and any delay in providing such certification shall sustain a delay in the commencement of the wage supplement set out herein.